project-rig/rig/README.md

 Allows specification of the sets of executables that are to be simulated on SpiNNaker.
 Tools exist for:

- - Specifying regions of memory.
  - Generating "keyspaces" for routing multicast packets.
- - Converting from Numpy arrays and floats to fix-point values and vice-versa.
+ - Converting to and from fix-point values (with support for Numpy types).
  - Specifying a problem for SpiNNaker in terms of computational nodes and their communication.